 Based on documentation of student need, including medical or mental health evaluation information, a student with disabilities may be placed in the home/hospital instructional program if his/her individual education plan (IEP) specifies such placement is the least restrictive environment for providing services.
 The ARC Chair shall provide written notice of eligibility and documentation to the District Director of Pupil Personnel for purposes of program enrollment.

-The Admissions and Release Committee (ARC) or 504 Team shall determine on a case-by-case basis the type and extent of homebound services for a studentat the secondary level and the number of credits the student will be permitted to earn while on home/hospital instruction.
+The Admissions and Release Committee (ARC) or 504 Team shall determine on a case-by-case basis the type and extent of homebound services for a student, including the number of credits a student at the secondary level will be permitted to earn while on home/hospital instruction.

 References: